 - First monies out go back to the distributor.

-- Marketing was limited to asking iTunes for “special placement.”
+- Marketing was limited to asking for “special placement.”

 We didn’t take the deal.
 Since our movie had some buzz we decided to roll the dice and make it available on Amazon.
-This was a time when “self distribution” wasn’t sexy.
-But we quickly learned that cashing royalty checks was.
+This was a time when “self-distribution” wasn’t sexy.
+But we quickly learned that cashing royalty checks was more important than garnering industry validation.